The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

 Review & Testing Status

-The basic & OTR 4G-X kit have earned their place as our reference standard that we continue to test all competing boosters against.
+The 4G-X OTR kit have earned its place as our reference standard that we continue to test all competing boosters against.

 We have featured the Drive 4G-X with a variety of antenna combinations in the following testing rounds, and our members have access to the raw field testing data and field notes.